Ratos de Porão: Return to crossover

-In 2002, they released the Onisciente Coletivo album, and came back to be more friendly with thrash metal, mixing the 1980s with 1990s faces.
-The bassist Cristian "Fralda" left to join the old hardcore/crossover/thrash band Lobotomia.
-In his place entered an old underground musician, the bass player Paulo Júnior, who still plays with his hardcore band called "Discarga" and guitarist of "Point of no Return".
+In 2002, they released the Onisciente Coletivo album, which was more thrash metal influenced once again, mixing their 1980s and 1990s styles.
+Bassist Cristian "Fralda" left to join the old hardcore/crossover/thrash band Lobotomia.
+In his place, bass player Paulo Júnior joined the band, an underground musician who still plays with his hardcore band "Discarga" and is guitarist of "Point of No Return".

 In 2006, they released Homem Inimigo Do Homem.

 On 13 August 2013, Ratos de Porão announced on their Facebook page that they were working on a new album.
 Entitled Século Sinistro, the album was released on 27 May 2014.

-Another eight years passed until the release of their upcoming eighth studio album, Necropolítica, on May 20, 2022.
+Another eight years passed until the release of their eleven studio album, Necropolítica, released on 20 May 2022.